jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 </details>

+---

-# Module 2 - Lab 1 - Install Backstage as your IDP
+# Lab 1 - Backstage as your IDP

-In this lab, we will initialize the standalone app for the moment.
+In this lab, we will initialize the standalone local Backstage app for the moment.
+[Backstage.io](https://backstage.io/) is a platform to build custom IDP (Internal Developer Portal).
+Spotify created it to give developers a single pane of glass to manage, develop, and explore the internal software ecosystem.

+Out of the box, Backstage includes:

+- **Backstage Software** Catalog for managing all your software (microservices, libraries, data pipelines, websites, ML models, etc.)
+- **Backstage Software** Templates for quickly spinning up new projects and standardizing your tooling with your organization’s best practices
+- **Backstage TechDocs** for making it easy to create, maintain, find, and use technical documentation, using a “docs-like-code” approach
+- **Backstage Kubernetes** helps monitor all our service’s deployments at a glance, even across clusters.
+- **Backstage Search** is a universal search for backstage instances that can search against documentation, software templates, software catalogs, and APIs.
+- Plus, a growing ecosystem of open-source plugins that further expand Backstage’s customizability and functionality

 In the later labs, we will add an external database to it and deploy it to Azure on the Control Plane cluster.
 As well as, do some configurarion to make it work with Azure and GitHub.

-## Validate Prereqs and Fork Repository
+## Step 1 - Validate Prereqs

 To get started, you will need to validate you have the following tools: